AdamSobieski/Narratology/README.md

 }
 ```

-Agentic approaches should also be considered. `IReader` and `INarrator`, providing sequences of story events, could be agents capable of engaging with one another in dialogues.
+Agentic approaches should also be considered.
+Story readers and narrators could be agents capable of engaging with one another in dialogues.

 ### Agentic Systems